 - b.
 On June 4, 2020, as a result of an agreement between the Series A shareholders with Abertis Infraestructuras, S.A.
 (Abertis), a global highway operator, and Government of Singapore Investment Corporation Private Limited (GIC), an investment firm that manages the international reserves of the government of the Republic of Singapore, for the sale of all of the Series A shares, reached on October 11, 2019, and modified on May 3, 2020, being both agreements reported to the market on October 11, 2019 and on May 5, 2020, respectively, the sale of all of the Series A shares as well as an additional 2.29% of Series B shares that participated in the sale process, was concluded. - c.
+In a stockholders' meeting dated December 5, 2022, reductions in variable common stock were approved for \$2,000,000, which was made proportionally to all RCO shareholders.
+Payment to stockholders was made on December 14, 2022. - d.
 In a stockholders' meeting dated March 10, 2020, reductions in variable common stock were approved for \$500,000, which was made proportionally to all RCO shareholders.
-Payment to stockholders was made on March 25, 2020. - d.
-During 2019, by Unanimous Resolution of stockholders, reductions in variable common stock were approved, which are payable in proportion to the amount contributed by each of the stockholders, as follows:
+Payment to stockholders was made on March 25, 2020. - e.
+Stockholders' equity reduction, except for the amounts related to restated taxable paid-in capital and tax retained earnings, will be subject to income tax at the rate in effect when the reduction occurs.
+Any tax paid on such distribution may be credited against the income tax payable of the year in which the tax on the dividend is paid and the two fiscal years following such payment.